-Although failure to comply with the other rules of the Code will not, in itself, cause a person to be prosecuted, The Highway Code may be used in evidence in any court proceedings under the Traffic Acts (see Annex 4) to establish liability.
+Although failure to comply with the other rules of the Code will not, in itself, cause a person to be prosecuted, The Highway Code may be used in evidence in any court proceedings under the Traffic Acts (see The road user and the law) to establish liability.
 This includes rules which use advisory wording such as 'should/should not' or 'do/do not'.

 Knowing and applying the rules contained in The Highway Code could significantly reduce road casualties.
 Cutting the number of deaths and injuries that occur on our roads every day is a responsibility we all share.
 The Highway Code can help us discharge that responsibility.
 Further information on driving/riding techniques can be found in 'The Official DVSA Guide to Driving - the essential skills' and 'The Official DVSA Guide to Riding - the essential skills'.

 By 'self-driving vehicles', we mean those listed as automated vehicles by the Secretary of State for Transport under the Automated and Electric Vehicles Act 2018.